bngarren/bngarren.github.io/_posts/2016-02-26-dysmenorrhea.md

 lead_text: 'What is your differential for dysmenorrhea?'
 ---

-Dysmenorrhea can be divided into primary and secondary.
+Test post can be divided into primary and secondary.

 References:
 -